-Nordic Fashion Now: Knitwear and Print features emerging Nordic fashion designers who create radical and experimental knitwear and print.
+Nordic Fashion Now: Knitwear and Print featured emerging Nordic fashion designers who create radical and experimental knitwear and print.
 They have all graduated from Nordic design schools in recent years.
 Twelve projects by fifteen selected designers will be on display.

-The exhibition features twelve installations, displayed as creative universes that span garments, research, process, inspiration, art works, portfolios and films.
+The exhibition featured twelve installations, displayed as creative universes that span garments, research, process, inspiration, art works, portfolios and films.
 Through both hand and machine, the designers integrate upcycling, recycling and waste materials into their work, and the knitted shapes and new print techniques on display are developed in response to craft traditions and current societal issues.

 Alpha is a non-profit initiative that supports fashion talents from the Nordic countries in their early stages after graduation.
 Each year ten finalists are selected to present their graduate work at the joint Alpha Award show at Copenhagen Fashion Week.
 Awarded designers receive mentorships, internships and support to produce a commercial collection.
 Several of the participants in the exhibition are former Alpha finalists.
 Read more about Alpha.

-Participants in Nordic Fashion Now – Knitwear and Print are Linda Aasaru, Serena Coelho, Monika Colja, Sasha Heinsaar, Rintaro Iino, Tuuli-Tytti Koivula, Maibritt Marjunardóttir, Mikaela Mårtensson, Matilda Sundkler, Juha Vehmaanperä, and Boram Yoo, as well as Elina Heilanen, Aleksandra Hellberg, Camilla Naukkarinen and Noora Vihervirta presenting a joint project.
+Participants in Nordic Fashion Now – Knitwear and Print were: Linda Aasaru, Serena Coelho, Monika Colja, Sasha Heinsaar, Rintaro Iino, Tuuli-Tytti Koivula, Maibritt Marjunardóttir, Mikaela Mårtensson, Matilda Sundkler, Juha Vehmaanperä, and Boram Yoo, as well as Elina Heilanen, Aleksandra Hellberg, Camilla Naukkarinen and Noora Vihervirta presenting a joint project.